vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 ```

---- type:NormalExercise lang:r xp:100 skills:1 key:cb7b504860
+--- type:NormalExercise lang:r xp:100 skills:1 key:7ff674a3a2
 ## Filter for multiple conditions

 Same as above, but incorporate AND, OR.
-Finish with MCE: which statement is equivalent to BETWEEN?
-Combination of >= and <=
+Recall something from chapter 1, like DISTINCT or aggregate functions?

 *** =instructions